 -- President Franklin D. Roosevelt in his first inaugural address, 1933

 If LTCM, Enron and now the subprime crisis have taught us anything, it's that Main Street can no longer trust Wall Street.
 We can't trust its accounting.
 Nor can we trust it to keep its own risk at prudent levels.
 Wall Street has repeatedly taken risk to levels that threaten our entire financial system.

 The credit crisis has lots of fathers.
 But the "See No Evil, Hear No Evil, Speak No Evil" practice of the rating companies has the closest-matching DNA.
-Like Enron's accountants, the rating agencies knew where their bread was buttered.
-Now we have trillions of dollars of securities that no one is willing to touch.
-Everyone is afraid that securities that were rated triple A may really be triple Z. So we also have a credibility crisis.
+Like Enron's accountants,

 We need to put an end to insider rating.
 Federal Reserve Chairman Ben Bernanke should call for the establishment of an FFA -- a Federal Financial Authority.
 Similar to the FDA (the Food and Drug Administration), the FFA would rate financial securities.
 It would place warning labels on subprime mortgages and securities derived from them.
 The FFA would also rate the safety of investment banks, insurance companies, hedge funds and commercial banks.